oils-for-unix/oils/doc/j8-notation.md

 Smooth form:

-- YSTR are all in Smooth form
+- J8 string are all in Smooth form
-- No `!yson` prefix.
+- No `!json8` prefix.
 - Obeys JSON's stricter syntax
   - no trailing commas
   - comments stripped

 Distinguished form

-- The `!yson` prefix is present.
+- The `!json8` prefix is present.

 Canonical form?
 The shortest form?